Ruiz shocks Joshua for three heavyweight world titles

 Joshua (22-1, 21 KOs) had a massive height and reach advantage as he weighed in at a chiselled 247 pounds (112.4 kilos) alongside the portly Ruiz, who beefed up to 268 pounds compared to 250 for his most recent fight.

-Ruiz was the first to go to the mat when he got hit by a left hook from Joshua earlier in the third.
-Joshua got up after the third knockdown and fourth knockdowns in the seventh but he spat out his mouthguard and the referee waived it off while he leaned on the ropes.

-Joshua needed medical attention after the bout and did not attend the post fight news conference.
-Joshua was coming off a nine-month layoff since knocking out Alexander Povetkin in September.

-Ruiz’s ambush win is being hailed by some as one of the major upsets in heavyweight history, ranking with 42-1 underdog Buster Douglas knocking out Mike Tyson in 1990 and Leon Spinks’ 15-round split decision over Muhammad Ali in 1978.
+Ruiz’s ambush win is being hailed by some as one of the major upsets in heavyweight history, ranking with 42-1 underdog Buster Douglas knocking out Mike Tyson in 1990 and Leon Spinks’ 15-round split decision over Muhammad Ali in 1978.“We did an upset, just exactly what I have been saying from all the people that doubted me, I just proved them wrong,” Ruiz said.

-NEW YORK: Anthony Joshua’s bid to make a splash in his US debut ended in misery for the three belt heavyweight world champion with a stunning loss to underdog Andy Ruiz at Madison Square Garden on Saturday.
+NEW YORK: Anthony Joshua’s bid to make a splash in his US debut has ended in misery for the three belt heavyweight world champion with a stunning loss to underdog Andy Ruiz at Madison Square Garden.

-Ruiz recorded a monster upset, by knocking down Britain’s Joshua four times to take the World Boxing Association, International Boxing Federation and World Boxing Organization titles.

 Ruiz, sent to the canvas once himself, knocked Joshua down twice in the third round and twice more in the seventh.
 “I still can’t believe it.
 I am still pinching myself to see if this is real,” Ruiz said.